honeybadger-io/heya/README.md

 ```

 #### Steps
-The `step` command defines a new step in the sequence.
+The `step` method defines a new step in the sequence.
 When you add a user to the campaign, Heya completes each step in the order that it appears.

 The default time to wait between steps is *two days*, calculated from the time the user completed the previous step (or the time the user entered the campaign, in the case of the first step).